23. – 24. Juni 2027 | Bergisch Gladbach

 Evidence-based Evolution of VRU Safety Requirements

 Dr.-Ing.
-Holger Staack - AUDI AG
+Holger Staack, Volker Labenski - AUDI AG

 • Potential for modernization after 2 decades VRU Safety?